joeypizzas/odin-tic-tac-toe/planning.md

     - Event listnener on each change name button.
 Opens modal for changing player name.
     - Event listener for click outside modal to close it.
     - Event listener for submitting name to update player name in object and call function to update it in the UI.
+4. Bugs:
+    - Don't allow to place on the board once a winner has been declared.
+    - Don't allow more than one winner statement, should be solved by the above.
+    - Announce there is a draw if the board results in a draw.